Skip to main content

 The FDA evaluates substances for this list and places them into categories.
 Category 1 substances may be used in compounding while the FDA’s review is pending.
 Category 2 substances have identified safety risks, and the FDA can take regulatory action against pharmacies that compound them.
 This categorization is central to the ethical debate.

 Many peptides popular for wellness and recovery, such as Ipamorelin and CJC-1295, do not currently meet the criteria for legal compounding and have been placed in Category 2.
 This creates a significant ethical and legal challenge for clinicians and patients.
-A physician must be certain of the of any peptide they intend to prescribe.
+A physician must be certain of the regulatory status of any peptide they intend to prescribe.

 Regulatory Status of Common Peptides